vorSherer/code-201-prework/prework/ubuntu/4_atom.md

 Currently only a 64-bit version is available.

-Download atom-amd64.deb from the [Atom releases page](https://github.com/atom/atom/releases/latest).
+Download atom-amd64.deb from the <a href="https://github.com/atom/atom/releases/latest" target="_blank">Atom releases page</a>.
 Run `sudo dpkg --install atom-amd64.deb` on the downloaded package.

 Once installed, launch Atom using Spotlight Search.